 Ohio Northern University

-For its 2018 school rankings, U.S. News and World Report named Ohio Northern University (ONU) the fourth best regional college and value school in the Midwest.
+For its 2020 school rankings, U.S. News and World Report named Ohio Northern University (ONU) the fifth best regional college in the Midwest.
 At the RAABE College of Pharmacy, students can earn their Doctor of Pharmacy (PharmD).
 Unlike many colleges, ONU offers a direct enrollment program for high school graduates into the PharmD program.
 It can be completed in six years, fast-tracking your education.
 In the final year of study, you'll be placed into nine different rotations for practice in various environments.
 On campus, chapel is held every Thursday, along with lunch for those who join.
 There are a number of Christian service groups and clubs, and one of interest for pharmacy students would be the Christian Pharmacists Fellowship International, where students work in worldwide pharmaceutical services.

 At the Creighton University School of Medicine, students can earn a master's or PharmD degree.
 Should you wish to obtain your PharmD, you must first earn your Master of Science in Pharmaceutical Sciences to provide important foundational education, or you can earn it as part of the dual program.
 Students can then concentrate in one of four areas: pharmacology, medicinal chemistry, social and administrative pharmacy, or pharmaceutics.
 Campus ministry is strong at Creighton, with several worship opportunities, retreats, faith development activities, and sacrament preparation.
 As a Catholic Jesuit college, Creighton has an on-campus program for RCIA (Rite of Christian Initiation of Adults).
 A unique opportunity at Creighton is the Companions Dinner, where students can invite up to ten friends for a themed faith-based dinner.
 Campus Ministry provides all the food for the event.